-- By 2018, develop benchmarks and targets for international competitiveness, resilience, sustainability and community expectations for our future farm systems to achieve, and report annually from 2019 on the performance of research farms and the wider sector against these benchmarks and targets.
+- Develop benchmarks and targets for international competitiveness, resilience, sustainability and community expectations for our future farm systems to achieve.
+From 2019 report annually on the performance of research farms and the wider sector against these benchmarks and targets.

 - By 2025, 10% of dairy farms annually will have completed a whole farm assessment to identify and capture improvements in farm performance, with annual improvements in business performance and resilience measures reported from DairyBase.

-- By 2020, improve data connectivity so that farmers needs for valid data can be met by authorised data exchange between organisations.
+- By 2020, improve data connectivity so that farmers’ need for valid data can be met by authorised data exchange between organisations.

 We will produce the highest quality and most valued dairy nutrition